85 Boulevard Anspach,

 It was converted into a 2,500-seat cinema after World War I and re-named Pathe Bourse Cinema.
 Alterations were carried out in 1951 when it received an Art Deco style make-over.
 By 1965 it programmed childrens films.
 This continued until 1972 when it was re-named Pathe-Palace Cinema and played general release films until it closed in the late-1970’s.

 It was taken over by a German company in 1995 and they set about restoring the building.
+Unfortunately the decorative treatment of the entrance foyer and auditorium had been removed, but the two-level upstairs foyer space retained its decorations.
 It reopened in 1999 as the Kladaradach Palace Cinema after being closed for two decades.
 It’s last incarnation as a cinema was with 3 small screens screening Hollywood hits and Flemish feature films.
 Sadly that venture didn’t last too long and it became the 400 capacity; Palace nightclub.
 This closed in the early-2000’s.

 Just login to your account and subscribe to this theater